Here you are : you are now your own boss, you are now full-time self-employed 🙏

-Just you, yourself and you, that is the core of your company.
+You, and only you are at the core of your company.
 No corporate hierarchy, you’re the boss and that changes a lot.

-First and foremost, you, yourself are responsible for safeguarding your social rights: when you’re self-employed you need to register yourself with a social insurance fund and you will need to start paying your social security contributions.
+First and foremost, you are responsible for safeguarding your social rights: when you’re self-employed you need to register yourself with a social insurance fund and you will need to start paying your social security contributions.

 You have to inform your health insurance fund and your child benefit fund about your new status.

 To enjoy these (mandatory) benefits, you need to start paying your social security contributions every trimester.
-In most cases, the amount of the contributions will be around 20.5% of your annual income.
+In most cases, the social contributions will amount to around 20.5% of your annual income.
 Looking for ways to get an exemption or reduction on your payments?
 Or why it is important to pay on time?
 All the details can be found here.

 When you’re an employee, your employer is paying the contribution to the Belgian National Office for Social Security (NOSS), as an employee you are warranted to having social security, without you having to calculate or pay your contributions.